SushantGagneja/Neural-Network/README.md

 # Neural Network in x86-64 Assembly

 A fully hand-written, from-scratch implementation of a multilayer perceptron trained on the MNIST handwritten digit dataset.
-Every component, from forward pass to backpropagation, is implemented directly in x86-64 NASM assembly with no ML libraries and links against libm solely for the exp function; all other functionality uses Linux syscalls directly.
+Every component, from forward pass to backpropagation, is implemented directly in x86-64 NASM assembly, linking against libm solely for the exp function.
+No ML libraries are used.
+All other functionality uses Linux syscalls directly.

 ## Architecture